 The area seems painted by a watercolor artist with a passion for earth and warm tones and the best way to see the is to drive and enjoy the scenery as it reveals itself to you.

-There are three scenic stretches of road here: the drive between San Quirico d’Orcia and Pienza, the drive along SP53 and the the bendy drive across the Lucciola Bella Reserve.
+There are three scenic stretches of road here: the drive between San Quirico d’Orcia and Pienza, the drive along SP53 and the bendy drive across the Lucciola Bella Reserve.

 The drive along SP146 between Pienza and San Quirico is the most famous of the three.

-This is a wonderful, easy drive that will show you several hilltop villas framed by tall cypress trees and will also offer you a glimpse of the stunning chapels of Vitaleta, a tiny church in the middle of the countryside (see below).
+This is a breathtaking, easy drive that will show you several hilltop villas framed by tall cypress trees and will also offer you a glimpse of the stunning chapels of Vitaleta, a tiny church in the middle of the countryside (see below).

 The drive along SP53 between San Quirico and Chianciano.